arshimeth/SteamF12TooL/README.md

 Saves Your Settings: Remembers your preferences for language, theme, and the last selected profile for a personalized experience every time.

+## 💖 Support the Project

+If you appreciate the time and effort that went into developing this project and find SteamF12TooL useful, please consider supporting it with a small donation.

+Your support is a great motivator for the continued maintenance and development of new features.
+Essentially, you'd be buying me a coffee! ☕️

+You can use the IBAN below for your contribution:

+**IBAN:** `(USD)TR07 0006 2000 1660 0009 0687 80 (EUR)TR34 0006 2000 1660 0009 0687 79 (TRY)TR95 0006 2000 1660 0006 8927 47`

+Thank you so much in advance for all your support!

 TR
 ---------------------------------------------------------------------------------------------------